charlierose22/introduction-to-python-uoy/README.md

 # introduction-to-python-uoy
-Colab books for a course I'm currently taking.
+Colab books for a course I took.